mdalmaruf/SAS-Tutorial/SAS Basic Part 6.md

 ### Scenario: Evaluating the Relationship Between SalePrice and GrLivArea

-You are tasked with analyzing the `ameshousing3` dataset to determine if there is a significant linear relationship between the sale price of houses (`SalePrice`) and the ground living area (`GrLivArea`).
+You are tasked with analyzing the `ameshousing3` dataset to determine if there is a significant linear relationship between the sale price of houses (`SalePrice`) and the ground living area (`Gr_Liv_Area`).

 ### Approach to Analysis